ElsevierSoftwareX/SOFTX_2020_238/gstlal/doc/pages/review/action_items.md

 - added check to svd_bank that the command line option matches snr_min in far.py

-- added test of behaviour of sampler generators to glue's test suite
+- added test of behaviour of sampler generators to glues test suite

-- expanded docstring for NDBins.volumes() so that this method is covered by pylal's test suite
+- expanded docstring for NDBins.volumes() so that this method is covered by pylals test suite

 - removed ImportError path for speed of light from snglcoinc.py